arandallhughes/rcn-ecs.github.io/2018_readings.md

 1. What's the relationship between phenotype-environment mismatches and genetic load?

-2. How does dispersal scale and the scale of environmentalal heterogeneity contribute to genetic load?
+2. How does dispersal scale and the scale of environmental heterogeneity contribute to genetic load?

 ## Week 8 (April 27):